 Dacie advises clients on domestic and international circular economy and extended producer responsibility initiatives.

-She specializes in end-of-life management of plastics, packaging, electronics, pharmaceuticals, and other products in the U.S. and globally.
+She focuses her practice in end-of-life management of plastics, packaging, electronics, pharmaceuticals, and other products in the U.S. and globally.

 Dacie regularly advises on requirements governing transboundary shipments of products for reuse, repair, and recycling.
 She also supports the development of product stewardship programs across the country in compliance with extended producer responsibility legislation.